highchair/artinruins-com/_property/gately-bldg.md

 mostrecentimage: 2016-04-01

-imagescredit: 'Contributions from the National Register nomination form by Edward Connors and Associates'
+imagescredit: 'Contributions from the Pawtucket Library collection via Flickr, and the National Register nomination form by Edward Connors and Associates'

 #external:
 #  - source: 'Providence Journal (permalink)'